raycast/extensions/extensions/chatgpt/README.md

 ![Looking through the question history](metadata/5.png)

+# Models availability

+### GPT-3

+- `gpt-3.5-turbo`
+- `gpt-3.5-turbo-0301`

+### GPT-4

+GPT-4 models availability depends on your developer account.
+You need access to the GPT-4 API key through OpenAI's waitlist from [here](https://openai.com/waitlist/gpt-4-api) to see the GPT-4 model option.

 # How to use

 This package requires a valid `Secret Key` from [OpenAI](https://platform.openai.com/account/api-keys) with a `pay-as-you-go` plan account (**you'll get a `429` error if you're on a `free-tier` account**).